adamleerich/adamleerich/README.md

 This appears to the last commit before the author's started deprecating parts of the package.
 `alr3` is an old R package that is no longer on CRAN.
 It is a companion to the textbook by S. Weisberg _Applied Linear Regression, 3rd edition_.
-I'm keeping this copy because sometimes I texts or tutorials that refer to it.
+I'm keeping this copy because sometimes I see texts or tutorials that refer to it.
 If you need the package, you can download this and build it locally.